ADVANTICS/documentation/products/adb-pc-dc01/docs/mechanical_specs.md

 #### Chemical Resistance

-All connectors are designed to resist:
+All connectors and enclosures are designed to resist:

+- Liquids, including salts (coastal areas)
 - Industrial chemicals and solvents
 - UV radiation exposure
 - Ozone and atmospheric contaminants